Skip to content

 The first step creates or retrieves a LinkedDataDocument instance.
 This model stores the raw JSON data and associates it with a Reference for the document's URI.
 The document is persisted before any parsing happens, ensuring you retain the original data even if processing fails.

-from activitypub.models import LinkedDataDocument
+from activitypub.core.models import LinkedDataDocument

 document_data = {